-We made changes to the dining room with small little improvements here and there: removing the half wall in the entrance of the space and changing the flooring.
+Afterwards, we made changes to the dining room with both big and small little improvements here and there: removing the half wall in the entrance of the space and changing the flooring.

-The bulkheads are now gone!
-(Every step of the removal process is on my instagram page.)
-This is the room’s current state for the One Room Challenge!
+We officially removed the ugly bulkheads!
+(Every step of the removal process is on my Instagram page.)
+Subsequently, this is the room’s current state for the One Room Challenge!

 My One Room Challenge mood board

 I want this to be as low-budget as possible!
 That means, I am not trying to buy many building materials to accomplish designing the space.
-Honestly, I have so much stuff waiting to be put to good use in the dining room.
+Honestly, I have so much stuff that I want to put to good use in the dining room.